buffr-dev/cli/README.md

    - a) Download the minio image if needed
    - b) Startup a minio container
    - c) Create a bucket using the given .env variables

+**Note**: This configuration uses a file-backed s3 store.
+All uploaded files will be persisted to a minio-data folder.
+To save disk space, you can delete this when finished.
+Otherwise, the files will be available for you when you restart the container.